Coordinator: Jonah Winn-Lenetsky

 - The One-Act Play coordinator may use the proven rules from above and make adjustments as the need arises to adapt to the specific host location, participant-entry size, budget limitations, etc.

-- Judges need to be highly experienced and are not alum of any Tribal College and are likely from the local or professional theatre companies in the AIHEC Student Conference host community.
-Three (3) judges will judge the first round and three (3) separate judges will judge the second round.
+- Judges need to be highly experienced and are likely from the local or professional theatre companies in the AIHEC Student Conference host community.
+2-4 judges will judge both the first round and the second round.

 - The One-Act Play coordinator needs to recruit ~ three (3) people (faculty, staff, or students) to assist with judging, onsite scheduling, monitoring, registration, and on-site setup of the conference room.